Suryanshu-Nabheet/100xCMS/CONTRIBUTING.md

 - Mentioned in release notes
 - Given credit in the project

-Thank you for contributing to ClassX! 🎉
+Thank you for contributing to 100xDevs! 🎉